 There are many potential pathways for implementation and OSAC’s initial Registry implementation efforts will focus on crime laboratories and other forensic science service providers.
 At the July 2019 All-Hands Meetings, brainstorming sessions were held with each of OSAC’s 25 subcommittees to identify the benefits, challenges, perspectives, and needs that crime laboratories and other forensic science service providers may face around implementation.
 An OSAC Registry Implementation Strategy Sessions Recap Report was developed which summaries the key findings resulting from the brainstorming sessions and includes a road map for next steps.

-For the forensic science service providers getting ready to undertake standards implementation, here are some tools to help guide you:
+For our stakeholders getting ready to undertake standards implementation, here are some resources to help guide you: